badgeteam/website.old/content/event/201910_eth0/index.md

 # Event status (drafts do NOT show!)
 draft       : true

+# Until there's a better method to generate the separate calendar pages;
+# this needs to contain the 6 digit month (YYYYMM)
+calendars   : ["201910"]

 # Identifying mnemonics, INTERNAL use only.
 # This refers to this project from other items like blogs, teams, etc.
 projects    : ["eth02019"]